keu/docs/astro/test-and-troubleshoot-locally.md

 astrocloud dev pytest
 ```

-For more information about running pytests, see the [CLI Reference Guide](cli-reference/astrocloud-dev-pytest.md).
+For more information about this command, see the [CLI Command Reference](cli-reference/astrocloud-dev-pytest.md).

 ## Hard Reset Your Local Environment